walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 ## What Does it Do?

-This code covers a very simple trunk-based development workflow.
+The code herein covers the use case of simple trunk-based development with Terraform.

 1. Develop against a feature branch and locally run `terraform plan` as you go
 2. When you are happy with it create a PR in Github